So you’re trying to figure out what to do after standardized testing.

 Art is a great outlet to take advantage of after standardized testing as kids have the freedom to express themselves creatively.

-Mosaic and papier mache are two favorites among students.
+Mosaic and papier mache are two favorites among elementary students.

 If you really want to take art a bit further, consider origami, the art of folding paper.

 The children’s book Sadako and the Thousand Paper Cranes makes a great read aloud for an origami art lesson.